orels1/shaders.orels.sh/src/pages/docs/ui/base-shader.md

 The rest of the options are internal to Unity and are not meant to be changed.

 This shader is used by all the other UI shaders in the ORL Shader package, so all of them get the Glow option automatically.

+{% callout type="note" title="Overlay Variants" %}
+All of the shaders in the UI category also have an "Overlay" variant that renders on top of all the other objects.
+This is useful for things like world-space HUDs.
+{% /callout %}